ShwartzAdam/ML_FinalProject/README.md

 ```

-####4.2) we bulid a function that will find the best matching between old and new sentence , and return the heighst match.
+####4.2) We bulid a function that will find the best matching between old and new sentence , and return the heighst match.
 ```
 for tmp_new in tokenized_new_sentences:
     for tmp_old in tokenized_old_sentences: